Gateway, Inc.: 1990–1995: Early growth

 Despite the added research and development divisions in 1991, the company admitted to falling behind their competitors in terms of innovation.
 In an attempt to catch up, Gateway 2000 began segmenting its marketing to appeal to customers with specific needs beyond value and price.
-In 1992, they released the Handbook, a lightweight subnotebook aimed at the executive market.
+For example, the company began offering their desktop computers with the AnyKey, a 124-key keyboard with advanced macro programming for power users and programmers.
+In 1992, they released the HandBook, a lightweight subnotebook aimed at the executive market.
 At the end of 1992, the company added 200 people to their support and sales departments, increasing the number of total employees in the company to 1,700.
 By 1992's end, Gateway 2000 reported $1.1 billion in sales.
 The company had managed to avoid losses during a fierce price war ushered in by Compaq over the summer of 1992, becoming the leading mail-order computer business in the United States.

 Gateway 2000 reported their first drop in revenue in the second quarter of 1993, which they attributed to quality control problems reported during the final quarter of 1992 and a stagnant roster of products.
 To remediate the latter, the company released a notebook with a passive-matrix color LCD and a newer subnotebook.
 In order to stave off the rise of competitors Dell and IBM in the mail-order market, Gateway 2000 began pursuing markets outside the United States and planned to ramp up their corporate sales by the end of 1993.
 In service of the latter goal, Gateway 2000 launched a division dedicated to handing major accounts, poaching an executive from IBM to head this division.
 Gateway's technical support staff doubled its headcount to just over 400; Gateway 2000 assigned each of their large corporate customers their own dedicated technical support associate.
 In October, Gateway 2000 established a European subsidiary in Dublin, Ireland, which staffed a full roster of departments, including manufacturing, sales, marketing, and technical support.

 In order to offset the higher-than-expected cost of their corporate sales boost and expansion into Europe, Gateway 2000 announced their plans to go public in October 1993.
 With their initial public offering the following December, the company raised $163.5 million through selling 10.9 million shares.
 These shares represented a 15 percent stake in the company; Waitt retained ownership of the other 85 percent of Gateway 2000.
 Along with financing the aforementioned two initiatives, this infusion of capital also allowed Gateway 2000 to expand its product roster to include networking hardware such as fax modems, peripherals such as printers, and various software products.
 By the end of 1994, the company employed 5,000 and posted $2.7 billion in revenue.